Skip navigation

 First Nations Peoples have been fighting Glencore’s McArthur River zinc lead mine for decades, with several successful legal challenges already under their belt.

-Now two Traditional Owners, Garawa elder Jack Green and Gudanji woman and native title rightsholder Josie Davey Green, have launched a judicial review of the NT government’s decision to reduce the amount of money Glencore needs to put aside to clean up the site.
-They’re supported by the Environment Centre NT, the Environmental Defenders Office, and members of the Grata Fund community.
+In 2021, two Traditional Owners, Garawa elder Jack Green and Gudanji woman and native title rightsholder Josie Davey Green, launched a judicial review of the NT government’s decision to reduce the amount of money Glencore needs to put aside to clean up the site.
+They were supported by the Environment Centre NT, the Environmental Defenders Office, and members of the Grata Fund community.

 On a few occasions, Traditional Owners even beat the mine in court - only for the NT government to pass laws that overruled the court’s decision and let the mine go ahead.